markovbio/markovbio.github.io/_posts/2022-08-01-future-history-biomedical-progress.markdown

 The first half of the essay is descriptive:

-Part 1 will outline the biomedical problem setting and provide a whirlwind tour of progress in experimental tools—the most notable progress in biomedical science over the past two decades.
+<a href="#1-the-biomedical-problem-setting-and-tool-review">Part 1</a> will outline the biomedical problem setting and provide a whirlwind tour of progress in experimental tools—the most notable progress in biomedical science over the past two decades.

-Part 2 will touch on some of the evidence for biomedical stagnation.
+<a href="#2-the-end-of-biomedical-stagnation-is-nigh">Part 2</a> will touch on some of the evidence for biomedical stagnation.

-Part 3 will recast the biomedical control problem as a dynamics modeling problem.
-We’ll then step back and consider the spectrum of research ethoses this problem can be approached from.
+<a href="#3-the-spectrum-of-biomedical-research-ethoses">Part 3</a> will recast the biomedical control problem as a dynamics modeling problem.
+We’ll then step back and consider the spectrum of research ethoses this problem can be approached from, drawing on three examples from the history of machine learning.

 The second half of the essay is more prescriptive, looking toward the future of biomedical progress and how to hasten it:

-Part 4 will explain the scaling hypothesis of biomedical dynamics and why it is correct in the long-run.
+<a href="#4-the-scaling-hypothesis-of-biomedical-dynamics">Part 4</a> will explain the scaling hypothesis of biomedical dynamics and why it is correct in the long-run.

-Part 5 will explain why biocomputational capacity is the primary bottleneck to biomedical progress over the next few decades.
+<a href="#5-biocompute-bottleneck">Part 5</a> will explain why biocomputational capacity is the primary bottleneck to biomedical progress over the next few decades.
 We’ll then briefly review how to build better biocomputers.

-Part 6 will sketch what the near- and long-term future of biomedical research might look like, and the role non-human agents will play in it.
+<a href="#6-the-future-of-biomedical-research">Part 6</a> will sketch what the near- and long-term future of biomedical research might look like, and the role non-human agents will play in it.

 ## Niche, Purpose, and Presentation